 #3 – Have mindful activities planned.

 Like I said in the previous tip, you can decide what the rules will be for you.
-I chose to isolate myself and not move around, but you can incorporate a mindful walk (without music) into your routine.
+I chose to isolate myself and not move around, but you can incorporate a mindful walk into your routine.
+I recently created this guided walking meditation for you.
+Try it out!

 Evaluate the activities that will keep you awake, and practice them during periods where you notice the lethargy kicking in.